 So would we go on a package holiday again?

 As we get older, inevitably things change.
 We have more wrinkles than we used to, we become less tolerant as the years go by, and one of us has a few more grey hairs than he’d like to admit (or silver, as he prefers to call them).
 Our travel habits have changed too.
 We’re no longer the arrogant backpackers we perhaps once were, and accept that there’s no right or wrong way to travel.
 But is it okay to actually have fun on the type of holiday we once would’ve dismissed out of hand?
 I guess it is, because that’s what we’ve just done.
-Yep, aside from the theft, which of course would have happened to us no matter what sort of trip we were on, we really enjoyed our package holiday, and are no longer embarrassed to admit it.
+Yep, aside from the theft, which of course would have happened to us no matter what sort of trip we were on, we really enjoyed our package holiday in Tenerife, and are no longer embarrassed to admit it.

 Of course just like any other sort of trip, we’ve realised that all package holidays are different.
 Sure, the stereotypical ones where our preconceptions will have been spot on do exist…you just need to do a little research and choose wisely.
 Taking a package holiday is basically a cheap way of getting accommodation and flights.
 There’s the bonus of having it all arranged for you too, which is no bad thing.
 Once we were back home several of our friends came out of the woodwork and admitted that they too sometimes take package holidays for this very reason.
 You don’t need to take part in any of the hotel activities, and can of course come and go as you please.
 So really, it’s not much different from doing it all independently.